Clastify logo

 Required cases: water, sodium chloride and copper(II) sulfate

-For concentrated aqueous sodium chloride with inert electrodes, water is reduced at the cathode rather than sodium ions:
+For concentrated aqueous sodium chloride with inert electrodes, water is reduced at the cathode instead of sodium ions:

 At the anode, concentration makes a difference.
-Concentrated chloride solution mainly produces chlorine:
+A concentrated chloride solution mainly produces chlorine:

 Overall: